This is the multi-page printable view of this section. Click here to print.

 CustomTenantOperation jobs are hooks that the application can execute before or after the TenantOperation.
 To help applications identify the execution context, each job receives the following environment variables:

-CAPOP_APP_VERSION: The semantic version from the relevantCAPApplicationVersionCAPOP_TENANT_ID: The tenant identifierCAPOP_TENANT_OPERATION: The operation type —provisioning,deprovisioning, orupgradeCAPOP_TENANT_SUBDOMAIN: The subdomain (from the subaccount) of the tenantCAPOP_TENANT_TYPE: The tenant type —providerorconsumerCAPOP_APP_NAME: The BTP app name from the correspondingCAPApplicationCAPOP_GLOBAL_ACCOUNT_ID: The global account identifier from the correspondingCAPApplicationCAPOP_PROVIDER_TENANT_ID: The provider tenant identifier from the correspondingCAPApplicationCAPOP_PROVIDER_SUBDOMAIN: The provider tenant subdomain from the correspondingCAPApplication
+CAPOP_APP_VERSION: The semantic version from the relevantCAPApplicationVersionCAPOP_TENANT_ID: The tenant identifierCAPOP_TENANT_OPERATION: The operation type —provisioning,deprovisioning, orupgradeCAPOP_TENANT_SUBDOMAIN: The subdomain (from the subaccount) of the tenantCAPOP_TENANT_TYPE: The tenant type —providerorconsumerCAPOP_APP_NAME: The BTP app name from the correspondingCAPApplicationCAPOP_GLOBAL_ACCOUNT_ID: The global account identifier from the correspondingCAPApplication(Deprecated: Will be removed soon).CAPOP_PROVIDER_SUBACCOUNT_ID: The provider subaccount identifier from the correspondingCAPApplicationCAPOP_PROVIDER_TENANT_ID: The provider tenant identifier (if it exists) from the correspondingCAPApplication(Deprecated: Will be removed soon).CAPOP_PROVIDER_SUBDOMAIN: The provider tenant subdomain (if it exists) from the correspondingCAPApplication(Deprecated: Will be removed soon).

 All of the above environment variables are also available on the corresponding initContainers, along with relevant VCAP_SERVICES credentials.

-10.5 - CAPTenantOutput
+11.5 - CAPTenantOutput

-CAPTenantOutput resourceCAPTenantOutput can be used to add additional data to the asynchronous callback parameters sent by the SaaS provisioning service during tenant onboarding.
+CAPTenantOutput resourceCAPTenantOutput can be used to add additional data to the asynchronous callback parameters sent by the SaaS Provisioning service during tenant onboarding.
 The resource is not reconciled; it is consumed by the subscription server to generate additional callback data.
 It has the following structure:

 apiVersion: sme.sap.com/v1alpha1